roahmlab/RAPTOR/Examples/Kinova/README.md

 # Kinova-gen3 Examples

 This folder contains multiple optimization examples related to the Kinova-gen3, a 7-degree-of-freedom robotic manipulator.
-A Python interface is also provided to enable the use of these examples in Python.
+Python interfaces are also provided to enable the use of these examples in Python, which can be found in [python/](python/README.md) folder.

 ## CollisionAvoidanceTrajectory